From early mornings to protein gels, the top 8 signs that you’re a triathlete. Here are a few tell-tale signs that training has taken over your world.

 You no longer hide your hideous tan lines or goggle rings.

-So what if your tan lines mid-thigh tan lines make you the laughing stock of the pool?
+So what if your mid-thigh tan lines make you the laughing stock of the pool?
 Or if the guys at work just love the red rings around your eyes after an early morning swim?
 Think they can run 26 miles or swim just 1 mile?
 Wear these badges of honor with pride.

 Your apartment is littered with drying clothes.